misc-dev/misc.dev/content/posts/modernizing-a-dev-team.md

 #### 4. Skills

 - **Pockets of stagnation.** Some of those siloed developers working on aging systems were never asked or given time to build with new tools.
+Some kept up with modern tools on their own time.
 - **Widely diverse tool sets.** Each system was built by one of an array of siloed developers or another array of independent vendors, each using their preferred tools, leading to a portfolio that goes well beyond the modern trend of “polyglot.”
 - **Team attrition.** Developers for major systems, notably the original digital collections system and the main website CMS, left the team and their positions were filled with developers whose expertise fit newer projects’ needs instead.
-Thus, the two most important systems are in a fragile state of support.
+Thus, the two most important systems are in a state of weak support.
 - **Outsourced expertise.** Many of the systems were built by vendors and handed over to the in-house developers for support.

 ### II.
 Inspiration